Title IX

 • You have the right to receive assistance, accommodations, and resources from the College.

-WHAT DO I DO IF I AM A VICTIM OF SEXUAL MISCONDUCT/VIOLENCE?
+WHAT to do IF I AM A VICTIM OF SEXUAL MISCONDUCT/VIOLENCE?

 1. Get yourself to a safe place.
 Campus Public Safety and the Albany or Colchester Police Department can help you do this.
 Officers of those agencies are trained to respond to the needs of a victim of sexual assault, relationship violence, and stalking.
 They can also make you aware of support and advocacy services and advise you about reporting procedures and requirements.